robertorosero/pyhtonmig/Doc/reference/simple_stmts.rst

   be deallocated and its destructor (if it has one) to be called.

 * If the target is a target list enclosed in parentheses or in square brackets:
-  The object must be a sequence with the same number of items as there are targets in the target list, and its items are assigned, from left to right, to the corresponding targets.
+  The object must be an iterable with the same number of items as there are targets in the target list, and its items are assigned, from left to right, to the corresponding targets.

   .. index:: pair: attribute; assignment